 If you have any questions regarding this information and your responsibility to be in compliance with RSMo 287.715, please e-mail us at SIFsurcharge@labor.mo.gov or call us at 573-526-5756.

-If you have any questions regarding the Missouri Workers’ Compensation Administrative Tax or Administrative Surcharge, please contact the Missouri Department of Insurance, Financial Institutions and Professional Registration at Premium.email@example.com or by phone at 573-526-1589.
+If you have any questions regarding the Missouri Workers’ Compensation Administrative Tax or Administrative Surcharge, please contact the Missouri Department of Commerce and Insurance at Premium.email@example.com or by phone at 573-526-1589.